 FFA, since 2005, has been the entity responsible for most HSUS animal care facilities, including the Cleveland Amory Black Beauty Ranch (TX), the Duchess Sanctuary (OR), and the Fund for Animals Wildlife Center (CA).
 These facilities focus on rehabilitation and release, and other hands-on care and rescue of injured, orphaned, and abandoned animals, as well as promoting the humane treatment of all animals and the prevention of cruelty through education and advocacy.
 The Cleveland Amory Black Beauty Ranch in Murchison, Texas is a 1,437-acre sanctuary that cares for approximately 1,000 animals year-round, representing 42 species, rescued from abuse or abandonment.
 The 1,120-acre Duchess Sanctuary in Oakland, Oregon cares for about 200 formerly abused, abandoned, and neglected horses.
 The Fund for Animals Wildlife Center in Ramona, California is a 13-acre facility that provides medical treatment, care, and rehabilitation of native wildlife, and releases them back into the wild.
+FFA no longer manages the Fund for Animals Wildlife Center as of August 31, 2020.
+A local unaffiliated nonprofit organization has taken on FFA's prior role and is continuing the rehabilitation and release, and animal care work at the facility.
 FFA also includes RAVS (Rural Area Veterinary Services), which offers veterinary medical treatment for animals on Native American reservations in the United States and remote locations abroad.